sles1401/sles1401/README.md

 - 🔭 Working on React.js.
 - 🌱 Learning more about advanced TypeScript and Zustand for state management.
-- 💬 Ask me about Front-End development and UI/UX design.
+- 💬 Ask me about Front-End development.

 ### 💻 Technologies & Tools:
 - HTML, CSS, JavaScript (ES6+), TypeScript